markohlebar/BIND/README.md

 - (void)updateWithContext:(id)context
         viewModelsHandler:(BNDViewModelsBlock)viewModelsHandler;
 ```
-Every data controller should ideally implement only this method and expose it to the owning View Controller.
+Every data controller should ideally expose only this method to the owning View Controller.
 Calling this method should trigger a series of events, like fetching Model from a web service and then transforming that Model to a View Model which maps to your View.

 #### View Controller ####